dafny-lang/dafny/docs/OnlineTutorial/guide.md

 We haven't written the body yet, so Dafny will complain that our postcondition doesn't hold.
 We need an algorithm to calculate the `n`<sup>th</sup>
 Fibonacci number.
-The basic idea is to keep a counter, and repeatedly calculate adjacent pairs of Fibonacci numbers until the desired number is reached.
+The basic idea is to keep a counter and repeatedly calculate adjacent pairs of Fibonacci numbers until the desired number is reached.
 To do this, we need a loop.
 In Dafny, this is done via a *`while` loop*.
 A while loop looks like the following: